Bakshalu – Green Gram Stuffed Sweet Flatbread

 Festival of Ugadi

-According to Hindu calendar and for those who follow lunar cycle, Ugadi marks the beginning of a New Year.
+According to Hindu calendar, for those who follow lunar cycle Ugadi marks the beginning of a New Year.
 Every year the date changes according to the calendar but always falls in March or early April.
 This year it is March 18th.
 In Andhra Pradesh and Telangana, the festival is Ugadi, in Karnataka it is Yugadi and in Maharashtra it is Gudi Padwa.

 Regardless of the region, it is the beginning of a New Year and that means celebration!
 Whenever there is a celebration, food is always at the center stage.
 One of the customs in many households is preparation of poornam.
 Poornam in Telugu or puran in Hindi is the filling for bakshalu (flatbread) and is prepared with lentils and, sugar or jaggery.